holly394/accountability-app/README.md

 been accepted).
 To differentiate between who has requested and who has answered the request (accept or deny), there are two functions that will provide two different lists of partnerships.
 One list is where the user is the requester and another is where the user is the acceptee.
-As well, there are functions to help find account information by username, partnership information by requester and acceptee user id numbers, and printing the right messages for when a user requests a partnership with another user.
+As well, there are helper methods to help find account information by username, partnership information by requester and acceptee user id numbers, and printing the right messages for when a user requests a partnership with another user.

-Here, there are functions that will find a user's existing relationships.
-Since relationships are bi-directional, both relationships (being requester and acceptee) are handled.
-It also includes general helper methods for account info lookup and formatting response messages for relationships.

 #### timecalc.py:
 This contains functions to help calculate the time taken for a goal based on the goal id.
 One function is for